 The very low cost is appealing.
 Tuition, room and board in 2014-15 cost students C$11,250, or about $10,300 USD.
 That can be further reduced by scholarships, “bursaries” (grants), and work-study opportunities.

-In the first year, students take courses in Christian doctrine, Scripture, Western civilization, philosophy, essay writing, Latin and chorus.
-Second-year courses include Scripture and philosophy, including Introduction to St. Thomas, and Survey of Literature.
+In the first year, students take courses in Christian doctrine, Scripture, Western civilization, philosophy, essay writing, Classical literature, Latin and chorus.
+Upper-year students take a combination of electives and additional foundational courses, including Ethics, Survey of Literature, Shapers of Modern Thought, Introduction to St. Thomas Aquinas, Introduction to Fine Arts, and Magisterial Thought, as well as introductions to lab sciences and mathematics.

 Catholic novelist and artist Michael D. O’Brien and his wife Sheila helped found OLSW.
 O'Brien serves as its artist- and writer-in-residence.